leaningtech/labs/sites/browserpod/src/content/docs/12-tutorials/00-expressjs.md

 This runs `npm install` to fetch the project's dependencies from the internet.

-You might want to bundle the `node_modules` directory and the `package-lock.json` file directly alongside the project files instead.
+> [!tip] Pre-bundling dependencies for faster startup
+> Running `npm install` at runtime means dependencies are downloaded each time the page loads.
+For production use, you could pre-install dependencies locally and serve the `package-lock.json` and `node_modules` directory alongside your project files, and copy them into the Pod's filesystem.
+This would skip the install step entirely for faster startup.

-### Run the application
+### 7: Run the application

 ```js
 // Run the server